Ayush32/Scheduler-Microservice/README.md

 * Install django, djangorestframework, psycopg2 by following command, copy and paste

               pip install Django==5.1 djangorestframework==3.15.2 APScheduler==3.10.4
-* Now do run the following command to save your model into the database.
+* Now run the following command to save your model into the database.

               Go to the scheduler_service directory
               cd scheduler_service